d2l-ai/d2l-en/chapter_introduction/index.md

 gave a hand-wavy sense of how we might train a model to approximate a mapping from snippets to classifications.
 This sort of problem,
-where we try to predict a designated unknown *label* based on known *inputs*, given a dataset consisting of examples for which the labels are known, is called *supervised learning*.
+where we try to predict a designated unknown label based on known inputs given a dataset consisting of examples for which the labels are known, is called *supervised learning*.